hainm/polytop/README.md

 You may have to manually highlight the PDB file text and paste it into a text document.
 This will get fixed.

+- Load a PDB in with File > Load PDB
+- Load a topology for the current molecule with File > Load ITP (optional)
+- Create 'fragments' using the Fragment editor by selecting from the dropdown or picking the atom visually
+- Add molecules to your polymer by aligning fragments with fragments
+- Save a polymer as a monomer (1 residue with all the atoms)
+- Download the .pdb and the .itp
+- Undo and redo
+- Save your current molecules and fragments with File > Save Universe
+- Export an image with File > Export image
+- Keep an eye on your molecule with View > Show molecule information
+- Edit your molecule (delete atoms or move them to a different residue) with View > Show molecule editor
+- Rename your molecule by typing in the Name box

 ### Error reporting